 Also, we do not stain or use varnish on our grips, which allows you to make minor modifications, if necessary.
 All you need to do is to apply a little bit of oil to the exposed part of the wood.
 This also works great when restoring the beauty of the wood after minor scratches.

-As a final touch, we wax and polish the grip to add a little gloss and to give it one more layer of protection.
+As a final touch, we oil and polish the grip to add a little gloss and to give it one more layer of protection.

-We currently use mainly the following types of walnut from California or Utah:
+We currently use mainly the following types of quality walnut from California or Utah:

 Bastogne - a rare hybrid resulting from a cross between an English Walnut and a Black Walnut species; selected for its closed pores and hardness.
 It can take hard recoil.
 The wood can be very beautiful or quite plain; sometimes confused with Royal Walnut.